astrowp/docs/patterns.md

 Gutenberg patterns, or "blocks," are pre-built elements that can be added to a page or a post and then customized further.

-> The Astro themes support Gutenberg blocks and patterns, but additional styling will be needed for some patterns.
+> The AstroWP themes support Gutenberg blocks and patterns, but additional styling will be needed for some patterns.

 Here is a list of supported blocks: